Shrasti12/MediVerse/README.md

 ﻿# MediVerse

-MEdiverse is a **medical reimbursement application** built for employees to simplify the submission, tracking, and management of medical reimbursement claims efficiently and transparently.
+Mediverse is a **medical reimbursement application** built for employees to simplify the submission, tracking, and management of medical reimbursement claims efficiently and transparently.

 ---